ST-R/PTC/README.md

 docker-compose up --build
 ```

-Confirm your container is running successfully by using the below command in your CLI:
+Confirm your images are running successfully by using the below command in your CLI:

 ```
 docker ps